How should a first-time foreign visitor pay in China?

 The Android guide is usable for device setup language, but the page should still warn that Android menus vary by manufacturer.

-Apple confirms China mainland eSIM limitations by iPhone model and purchase region, so the site should not promise universal eSIM support.
+Apple confirms China mainland eSIM limitations by iPhone model and purchase region, so do not assume universal eSIM support.

 WeChat Pay HK can be relevant for Hong Kong-number users crossing into mainland China, but it should not be presented as the default global visitor path.